assortment of vegetables in a basket

 • If you're starting with bare ground (no grass to remove), add at least two inches of compost on top of your soil and dig it in.
 Continue to add a thin layer of compost every time you plant.
 You can fill a new raised bed with purchased topsoil and compost.

-• Raised beds may either be surrounded by an enclosure or built up with sloped sides and no enclosure.
+• Raised beds may either be surrounded by an enclosure (such as wooden boards) or built up with sloped sides and no enclosure.

-• View the information about the vegetable you are interested in growing to determine whether a particular vegetable is best direct-seeded in the ground or whether its seeds have to be planted indoors and grown to transplant size.
+• Learn about the vegetable you are interested in growing to determine whether a particular vegetable is best direct-seeded in the ground or whether its seeds have to be planted indoors and grown to transplant size.
 You can buy seeds and transplants from local stores.

 • Water deeply around the base of your vegetable plants, as necessary, to keep the roots systems moist.
-Frequent, shallow watering is good for newly planted seeds—not mature plants.
+Frequent, shallow watering is good for newly planted seeds, but mature plants need more deep, less-frequent waterings.

 • Water in the morning when possible.
 Use a soaker hose or drip irrigation system to reduce water use.